transmute-industries/sidetree.js/packages/dashboard/README.md

 You will then need to update the `package.json` scripts to pass this environment file instead of what is currently being passed.

 This is a single node that simulates a real blockchain.
 This means this configuration should work locally even if you are not connected to the internet.

+IMPORTANT: You must have Ganache installed and running on your local machine.
+You can download this here: https://trufflesuite.com/ganache/.

+When you will need to update the port Ganache is running on to the one inside the `.env.ganache.example` file.

 ### Running an `elem:ropsten` node